Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

+\looseness-1 Our evaluation aims to measure the impact of combined IRFL and SBFL on APR in a way that will generalize to a wide range of APR techniques.
+That is why our evaluation uses three diverse APR techniques.
+The design of our study allows estimating the \sbir's impact on a repair technique based on its FL-sensitivity.
+For example, a recent technique Recoder~\cite{Zhu21} has an FL-sensitivity of 34.5\%, similar to SequenceR's 39.5\%.
+Thus, we expect \sbir's impact on Recoder will be similar to that on SequenceR, but smaller than that on Arja (sensitivity 66.9\%).

+Arja and SequenceR are stochastic and results may vary across executions.
+We address this threat by using a large-scale dataset.
+Executing our study is highly computationally intensive and required eight weeks of wall-clock time on a 50-node cluster.
+To enable others to independently reproduce our results, and reuse our FL techniques in improving APR, we make all code and data available.

-We address the threat to internal validity by reusing the publicly available implementations of repair tools instead of reimplementing them.
-We address the threat to external validity by selecting diverse repair tools and using Defects4J~(v2.0) that has significantly more projects and defects than earlier versions.
+We address threats to internal validity by reusing publicly available implementations of repair tools instead of reimplementing them.
+We address threats to external validity by selecting diverse APR tools and using Defects4J~(v2.0) that has significantly more projects and defects than earlier versions.